Truth be told, there are probably more digital personal finance tools out there than we can even count.

 Mint is free to use.
 However, it’s important to note that this means the company generates revenue through advertisements and a cut from the credit cards and other products it recommends.
 For that reason we suggest double-checking all of their recommendations as they have a vested interest beyond just your financial success.

-How to Choose the Right Personal Finance Platform
+How to Choose the Right Personal Finance App

-Now that you’ve got the lowdown on what the leading personal finance tools offer, it’s time to make a choice.
+Now that you’ve got the lowdown on what the leading finance and investment tools offer, it’s time to make a choice.

 Lucky for you, we’ve already created a set of steps for choosing a good fit when it comes to your wealth management platform:

-- Identify the features you want in a personal finance app that’ll help you achieve these goals (Need help with bill pay?
+- Identify the features you want in a financial app that’ll help you achieve these goals (Need help with bill pay?
 Understanding your net worth?
 Investment advice?)

 - When you’ve found an option or two that suit your desires, make sure they also suit your needs (cost, security, customer service, etc.)